Andre4de/w3cplusplus/README.md

 # w3cplusplus
-I had to crete a readme file in order to use the git clone command!
+I had to create a readme file in order to use the git clone command!